mehulrajdev/mehulrajdev/README.md

 - 👋 Hi, I’m Mehul Raj
-- 🌱 I’m currently learning Android , Kotlin
+- 🌱 I’m currently learning Android , Kotlin , React
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me - mehulrajpnbe@gmail.com
 - Linkedin   -  https://www.linkedin.com/in/mehul-raj-92604120a/